WellthCare

 The Bottom Line

-Chiropractic and acupuncture services can be covered under healthcare benefits, but coverage is not guaranteed, and the specifics vary by plan type, state law, and employer choice.
-For organizations committed to a preventive-first, health-to-wealth strategy, covering these services with zero out-of-pocket cost is not just a perk-it's a structural lever to reduce waste, lower premiums, and improve employee financial and physical health.
-As the WellthCare model demonstrates, aligning incentives so that healthcare pays you back-while building long-term wealth-is the future of benefits design.
+Chiropractic and acupuncture services can be covered under healthcare benefits, but coverage isn't guaranteed.
+The specifics vary by plan type, state law, and employer choice.
+For organizations committed to a preventive-first, health-to-wealth strategy, covering these services with zero out-of-pocket cost is more than a perk.
+It's a structural lever to cut waste, lower premiums, and improve employee financial and physical health.
+As the WellthCare model shows, aligning incentives so healthcare pays you back—while building long-term wealth—is the future of benefits design.